rbdannenberg/arco/README.md

 Arco is a sound synthesis engine that offers dynamic patching of of unit generators.
 It is designed to operate as a small embedded server, running either in its own process or within an application.
+In the spirit of "smaller is better," Arco DSP is mainly delegated to FAUST, leveraging a wide range of existing algorithms.
+Arco control is delegated to external languages connecting through O2, which supports running Arco within the same application, in a separate process or even on a remote networked host.
-There is no Arco programming language as in Csound, SuperCollider or ChucK, and even most of the DSP primitives are written in FAUST, but the author mainly uses Arco with Serpent, a real-time Python-like scripting language.
-Other language bindings are possible.
+Arco should be a nice alternative to `libpd` as an embedded sound engine.
+The author is mainly using Arco in tandem with Serpent, a real-time Python-like scripting language, but other language bindings are possible.

 If you are familiar with other computer music sound synthesis systems, it may be useful to know how Arco is differs.
 Some of the distictive